Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Related Work

 \section{Related Work}

-\textbf{Rotational Robustness in CNNs.} The existing methods to incorporate CNN with rotational robustness can be split into two categories.
-The first category methods add robustness by manipulating the images or feature maps.
+\textbf{Rotational Robustness in CNNs.} Existing methods to incorporate CNNs with rotational robustness can be split into two categories.
+The first includes methods to add robustness by manipulating the images or feature maps.
 Prior works \cite{Cheng2016, Laptev2016, Henriques2016, Gatica-perez, Laptev2015} achieve rotational robustness by augmenting the input images on the fly and fusing the response in the upper layer of the network.
-Dieleman \etal \cite{Dieleman2016} copy the feature responses from intermediate layers in four $90^{\circ}$ angles and compress them by their proposed operators, which achieves rotational robustness in a compact way.
+Dieleman \etal \cite{Dieleman2016} copy the feature responses from intermediate layers in four $90^{\circ}$ angles and compress them by their proposed operators, which compactly achieves rotational robustness.
 However, by augmenting the data, these methods are only robust to a discrete set of rotations instead of $360^{\circ}$ continuous rotations.
-This does not directly address the fundamental problem of incorporating rotation rectification in CNNs.
+This does not directly address the fundamental problem of incorporating rotation robustness in CNNs.

 \cite{Jaderberg2015} introduce a general warp framework called Spatial Transformer Networks to enable affine transformations with differentiable sampling inside the network.
 It achieves transformation invariance within CNN architectures very efficiently without data augmentation.
-An important point which is often overlooked is that the design of the \textit{localization network} whose purpose is to estimate transformation parameters is not explored in the original work.
-They use two baseline CNNs as the localization networks in the spatial transformer: (1) two fully-connected layers; (2) a CNN with two convolutional and two max pooling layers.
-The models are evaluated on the distorted MNIST dataset.
-However, the MNIST dataset is small and has low resolution images which is not a strict criteria to judge transformation invariance of a network.
+An important point often overlooked is that the design of the \textit{localization network}, with the purpose to estimate transformation parameters, is not explored in the original work.
+They use two baseline CNNs as the localization networks in the spatial transformer: (1) two fully-connected layers, and (2) a CNN with two convolutional and two max pooling layers.
+The models are evaluated on the distorted MNIST dataset, which is small with low-resolution images and does not offer strict criterion to judge transformation invariance of a network.
 In other words, the design of a network with natural transformation invariance is still an open problem.
-Note that our work is complementary to the spatial transformer because our proposed rotation estimation module with GP-Pooling operators can be viewed as an expert localization network with natural rotation invariance.
+Our work is complementary to the spatial transformer because our proposed rotation estimation module with GP-Pooling operators can be viewed as an expert localization network with natural rotation invariance.